Please take a variety of clothing. The weather is usually warm but far from guaranteed, we suggest:

 There are a number of options for carrying your bike.
 You can use the cardboard boxes that new bikes arrive in, purpose build bike bags which come with differing levels of protective foam and the purpose build travel bike boxes which although they can be expensive, probably offer the best protection for your bike.
 However when you pack your bike please remember to ensure your bike is covered on you own insurance just in case the worst should happen.

-Should you have any queries please do not hesitate to get in touch and ask.
+Should you have any queries please do not hesitate to get in touch and ask us at firstname.lastname@example.org.
 Our aim is for you to have a great bike camp so if we can offer any advice which will help, we will.